Diogo Jota

 Jota started his career with Paços de Ferreira, before signing for La Liga club Atlético Madrid in 2016.
-After two seasons in the Primeira Liga, he was consecutively loaned to Primeira Liga club FC Porto in 2016 and English EFL Championship club Wolverhampton Wanderers in 2017.
-Having helped them gain promotion to the Premier League, he joined the club in 2018 for a reported €14 million and went on to make 131 appearances for them, scoring 44 goals.
+After two seasons in the Primeira Liga, he was consecutively loaned to Primeira Liga club FC Porto in 2016 and EFL Championship club Wolverhampton Wanderers in 2017.
+Having helped them gain promotion to the Premier League, he joined the club in 2018 for a reported €14 million and made 131 appearances for them, scoring 44 goals.
 In 2020, he signed for Liverpool for a fee reported to be £41 million.
+He played 182 games and scored 65 goals over five seasons for Liverpool, winning the 2024–25 Premier League, one FA Cup and two EFL Cups.

-Jota is a former Portugal youth international, representing his country at under-19, under-21 and under-23 levels.
-He was included in the squad for the 2019 UEFA Nations League Finals, which Portugal won on home soil, and made his senior international debut in November 2019, playing at UEFA Euro 2020.
+As a Portugal youth international, Jota represented his country at under-19, under-21, and under-23 levels.
+He made his senior international debut in November 2019 and was chosen in the squads for two UEFA European Championships (2020 and 2024), but missed the 2022 FIFA World Cup due to injury.
+He also won the UEFA Nations League in 2019 and 2025.

+Jota and his brother André Silva were both killed in a single-car collision in July 2025.